 We welcome applicants without traditional entry qualifications as we base decisions on our own assessment of qualifications, knowledge and previous work experience.
 We may waive formal entry requirements based on judgement of academic potential.

-On this programme you can focus on two of the following languages: French, German, Italian, Japanese, Portuguese or Spanish.
+On this programme you can focus on two of the following languages: French, German, Italian, Japanese or Spanish.

 We welcome applications from students on Access to Higher Education Diplomas.

-Credits gained on the Certificates of Higher Education in Culture and Language (Japanese), French Studies or Iberian and Latin American Studies can be counted towards the degree.
+Credits gained on the Certificate of Higher Education in Culture and Language (French, German, Italian, Japanese or Spanish) can be counted towards the degree.